Resident Evil (The Vampire Diaries): Plot

 Luke explains that he cannot stop Elena and Stefan's visions because Marcos (Raffi Barsoumian), the leader of the travelers, is back, and he is the one who causes them.
 Marcos tries to draw Elena and Stefan together, and Elena says that the travelers need their blood.
 Elena has another vision where she and Stefan celebrate their anniversary, but she can also see the address of "their" home.
 Elena's vision stops, and she says that she knows where Marcos is.

 Damon and Enzo go to the address and find Marcos.
 Damon asks him what he wants and what is going on, and Marcos explains that the doppelganger legend is not real.
 He was the one who cast a spell 1500 years ago, promising true love.
 This is so the doppelgangers would get together, and the travelers could have their blood.
 Marcos explains to Damon that the witches put a curse on the travelers, so they will not be able to gather together.
 The only way to do it is by possessing other bodies.
 They need the doppelgangers' blood, but they do not intend to harm them.
 In a matter of good faith, he says he will stop the visions, and he does.

 There is one more vision where Stefan and Elena are happy with 2 children.
 But Marcos ends the visions in the middle of this one as Elena gets back to reality.

 Elena and Stefan are free from the visions, and they talk about them, feeling a little sad that it ended since they were so happy in them.
 They know that those were not real but what they felt for each other was, and it was not the result of the doppelganger curse since that curse was fake.
 They both agree that they will always love each other.
 She later meets Damon to thank him for stopping the visions, but Damon tells her that he cannot be friends with her and does not want to see her again because it is hard for him.
 Elena walks away.

 In the meantime, Jeremy and Bonnie are at the Sheriff's office waiting for Matt to come back to life.
 When Matt comes back, he remembers what happened on the other side, though that had never happened before.
-He tells them about Vicki and asks Bonnie to tell him what is going on, but Bonnie does not know.
+He tells them about Vicki and asks Bonnie to tell him what is going on, but she doesn't know.

 The episode ends with Caroline talking to Tyler, saying she is worried about her mom not waking up yet.
 Tyler tells her to give her some time.
 They hang up the phone, and it is revealed that Tyler is with Marcos and tells him that "they are in".
 He also gives him the only travelers' knife that was left, and Marcos destroys it.